iiepdev/HackingEDPlanningV2-Challenge5/README.md

 🇪🇸 [Versión en Español](#versi%C3%B3n-en-espa%C3%B1ol)

 Note: By accessing this repository and the corresponding files, you agree to a [non-disclosure agreement](https://box.iiep.unesco.org/s/FCXnZCStwRcyge4).
+You can also access the [Challenge brief](https://box.iiep.unesco.org/s/6t3NzjMs9pNdrnz).

 🧐 The IIEP-UNESCO Moodle platform hosts global capacity development and training activities on educational planning, where as part of the proposed coursework, discussion forums are often used to allow participants to share insights on policy and legislation, and experiences and good practices related to their national contexts.
 This information is extremely helpful for their learning but also for IIEP, as it also contributes to the Institute’s research and technical cooperation work.